rrnyquist/ebenezer/_Scripture/ESV/49_Ephesians.md

 And do not get drunk with wine, for that is debauchery, but be filled with the Spirit, ^0518

-addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart, ^0519
+addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with all your heart, ^0519

 giving thanks always and for everything to God the Father in the name of our Lord Jesus Christ, ^0520